Pass for owners expropriated

 The pass is valid for one national park or national historic site, that is, the one whose creation gave rise to the expropriation of the applicant and his/her family.

-The completed form can be mailed or dropped off in person at the following address:
+Please send your completed form at the following address:

 La Mauricie National Park